raml-org/raml-spec/versions/raml-10/raml-10.md

 When referencing an inner element of a schema, a RAML processor MUST validate an instance against that particular element.
 The RAML specification supports referencing any inner elements in JSON schemas that are valid schemas, any globally defined elements, and complex types in XML schemas.
 There are only a few restrictions:

 * Validation of any XML or JSON instance against inner elements MUST follow the same restrictions as the validation against a regular XML or JSON schema.
-* Referencing complex types inside an XML schema is valid to determine the structure of an XML instance, but since complex types do not define a name for the top-level XML element, these types SHALL NOT be used for serializing an XML instance.
+* Referencing complex types inside an XML schema is valid for determining the structure of an XML instance.
+However, because complex types do not define a name for the top-level XML element, these types SHALL NOT be used for serializing an XML instance.

 ### User-defined Facets

 Facets express various additional restrictions beyond those which types impose on their instances, such as the optional `minimum` and `maximum` facets for numbers, or the `enum` facet for scalars.
 In addition to the built-in facets, RAML provides a way to declare user-defined facets for any data type.

 The user-defined facet is declared using the OPTIONAL `facets` facet in a type declaration.
 The value of the `facets` facet MUST be a map.
 The key names the user-defined facet.
 The corresponding value defines the concrete value that the respective facet can take.
-The syntax of a [property declaration](#property-declarations) and user-defined facet declaration are the same.
-A facet restricts instances of a subtype, not its type, based on the concrete value defined in the facet declaration.
+The syntax of a [property declaration](#property-declarations) and a user-defined facet declaration are the same.
+A facet restricts instances of a sub-type, not its type, based on the concrete value defined in the facet declaration.

 Facet names MUST NOT begin with open parenthesis, to disambiguate the names from annotations.
 User-defined facet names on a type MUST NOT match built-in facets on that type, nor facet names of any ancestor type in the inheritance chain of the type.